 riscv64-unknown-elf-cpp riscv64-unknown-elf-gcc-nm riscv64-unknown-elf-gdb-add-index riscv64-unknown-elf-objdump

-So we can now compile and and run a debugger for RISC-V, but we won’t be able to actually run our programs without emulation.
+So we can now compile and run a debugger for RISC-V, but we won’t be able to actually run our programs without emulation.
 QEMU is one of the most popular and widely used emulation platforms in the world.
 It offers full-system and user-mode emulation2 for a wide variety of platforms, including RISC-V. There are instructions for installing on Linux, macOS, and Windows on the downloads page, as well as links to source and build instructions.
 After installing, you should have binaries for each of the following platforms:

 qemu-aarch64 qemu-ga qemu-microblaze qemu-mipsn32el qemu-ppc64le qemu-sparc qemu-system-riscv64